Updated: 17 Apr 18

 If you do use your spare blade, buy another one immediately and drop it into your draw, ready for any further mishaps!

-Here’s a cool video showing you how to properly maintain a variety of hair clippers:
+Here’s a cool video showing you how to properly maintain your hair clippers:

 It is easy to keep your clipper in good working order if you follow the steps above.